CodeChefVIT/clueminati-2.0-webapp/README.md

 pnpm i
 ```

-3. Intialise environement variables and run the following command to set up the database:
+3. Initialize environment variables and set up a PostgreSQL database using NeonDB.
+Update the database URL with the connection string and run the following command to set-up your database schema:
 ```bash
 pnpm db:migrate
 ```